melvinvarkey/bigipsecurity/README.md

 #### Remediation

-BIG-IP systems can be protected against HTTP host header attacks using Centralized Policy Matching (CPM) feature of LTM module.
-Let's consider an example of configuration BIG-IP system with LTM and APM modules that illustrates the main idea of this protection.
+BIG-IP systems can be protected against HTTP host header attacks using Centralized Policy Matching (CPM) feature of LTM module or iRules.
+Let's consider an example of configuration BIG-IP system with LTM and APM modules using CPM that illustrates the main idea of this protection.
-The following settings ensures that user will be redirected to `/vdesk/hangup.php3` script deleting a user's session if HTTP Host header contains a value different from permitted and correct hostnames.
+The following settings ensures that user will be redirected to `/vdesk/hangup.php3` script deleting a user's session if HTTP `Host` header contains a value different from permitted and correct hostnames.

 ##### Configuring host validation in CPM using the Configuration utility